 For years, this distinction was clearly practiced where I worked.
 Trainers were in the classroom and SMEs delivered OJT.
-Occasionally a “full time” trainer would consult with a SME on content or request his/her presence in the room during delivery as a back-up or for the Q & A portion of a “presentation”.
+Occasionally a “fulltime” trainer would consult with an SME on content or request his/her presence in the room during delivery as a back-up or for the Q & A portion of a “presentation”.
 It seemed that the boundaries at the time, were so well understood, that one could determine the type of training simply by where it was delivered.

 Training boundaries are limitless today